ayown/WannaGoOutWithMe/README.md

 - `yes.css`: Contains the styling for `yes.html`, which you will need to design as desired.
 - `styles.css`: Contains the styles for the initial page, including the layout and visual aspects of the buttons and GIF.

-## Disclaimer

-Not all code is provided in this repository.
-This is an overview for inspiration.

 ## Key Functions